YesWeCandrew/MyMarketplace/items/report.md

 <img src="./images/Seller Info.png" width="60%"> | <img src="./images/Scam Detection.png" width="60%"> | <img src="./images/Refresh2.png" width="600px">

-**Application Use Cases and or Examples**
+## Application Use Cases and or Examples

-*[Provide use cases and examples of people using your application.
-Who are the target users of your application?
-How do the users use your application?]*

-*Here is a pet training application example*

-*Molly wants to inquiry about her cat, McPurr's recent troublesome behaviour*
-1. *Molly notices that McPurr has been hostile since...*
-2. *She makes a post about... with the tag...*
-3. *Lachlan, a vet, writes a reply to Molly's post...*
-4. ...
-5. *Molly gives Lachlan's reply a 'tick' response*

-*Here is a map navigation application example*

-*Targets Users: Drivers*

-* *Users can use it to navigate in order to reach the destinations.*
-* *Users can learn the traffic conditions*
-* ...
+*Brandon wants to quickly buy a pair of Bluetooth Headphones online for his friend's birthday*
+1. Brandon logs into the app and searches "cat:Bluetooth Headphones" to find all the Bluetooth headphones.
+2. Based on the reviews and pricing, he makes a choice and adds a certain pair to the cart.
+3. He then selects his preferred shipping option and confirms the order.

+*Mary wants to buy a new TV, but she is wary of scams and would rather pick-up the item in-store to get a closer look.
+1. Mary logs into the app and searches "cat:Televisions" to find all the TVs.
+2. She ignores any of the options that the spam checker flags as a likely scam.
+3. After choosing one, instead of adding to cart, she clicks on the company that sells it.
+4. She notes down their location, then drives there to buy the TV.

-*Target Users: Those who want to find some good restaurants*
+*Target Users: Those who want to shop online while ensuring they are getting a quality product.*

-* *Users can find nearby restaurants and the application can give recommendations*
-* ...

-*List all the use cases in text descriptions or create use case diagrams.
-Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*
+   * The searching and sorting features make it easier for users to find what they are after more quickly.
+   * The scam filter warns users when a product is likely a scam, so they can avoid it.
+   * Users can see reviews for each product, giving them more information about their quality.

 ## Application UML